-ADVERSE REACTIONS 6
+ADVERSE REACTIONS

-- The following adverse reactions are also discussed elsewhere in the labeling: - Lactic Acidosis [see Boxed Warning and Warnings and Precautions (5.1)]
+wing adverse reactions are also discussed elsewhere in the labeling .
+Lactic Acidosis [see Boxed Warning and Warnings and Precautions (5.1)]

-Vitamin B12 Deficiency [see Warnings and Precautions (5.2)]

-Hypoglycemia [see Warnings and Precautions (5.3)]
+- Vitamin B10 Deficiency [see Warnings and Precautions (5.2)] - Hypoglycemia [see Warnings and Precautions (5.3)]

-Clinical Studies Experience

-Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.
+6.1 Clinical Studies Experience Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.